shadow/shadow/docs/developer_guide.md

 > continue
 ```

-### Debugging plugins with gdb
+### Debugging managed processes with gdb

-In its default mode of operation, Shadow uses ptrace to control its emulated
+In its default mode of operation, Shadow uses ptrace to control its managed
 processes.
 This means that GDB *cannot* attach to those processes.
 As long as
 GDB's `follow-fork-mode` is `parent` (which is currently the default), it will
 correctly attach to Shadow and its worker threads, but not attempt to attach to
-forked plugin processes.
+Shadow-managed processes.

-If a plugin process is crashing (e.g. being killed by a signal within the
+If a managed process is crashing (e.g. being killed by a signal within the
 simulation), it is still possible to use gdb to help debug it by generating a
 core file, and using gdb to inspect it afterwards: